Last updated on October 28, 2025

 The History of Dredge in MTG

-Outside of the original 12 cards from Ravnica we’ve only seen two other cards printed with the keyword since; once in Time Spiral and another in Modern Horizons.
+Outside of the original 12 cards from Ravnica we’ve only seen three other cards printed with the keyword since; once each in Time Spiral, Modern Horizons, and Modern Horizons 3.

 Why Is Dredge So Powerful?

 Being able to mill almost at will disrupts the balance of other cards that weren’t designed with dredge in mind.
-There’s also no way to interact with the mechanic which is another issue on its own.
+There are also few ways to interact with the mechanic which is another issue on its own.

 But the main reason that dredge is so powerful lies in the ability to recur these cards as often as you need.
 Sure, casting Stinkweed Imp a couple of times doesn’t win a game.
 But you get access to an extra 15 cards if you dredge it three times.